drolsonmi/math2040/Lectures/2040_10_ExpectedValues.md

-# Lecture 9: Conditional Probability
+# Lecture 10: Probability Distributions
 * __Note__: Exam 1 coming up on __September 23-24__

 Resources for this lecture: